Peeping Tom (1960 film): Plot

-The police arrive and Mark realizes he is cornered.
+The police approach and Mark hears their sirens.
 As he planned from the very beginning, he impales himself on the knife with the camera running, providing the finale for his documentary.
-The last shot shows Helen crying over Mark's dead body as the police enter the room.
+Helen cries over Mark's dead body as the police enter the room.
+As the scene fades, we hear a recording of his father calling him a good boy.